open-edge-platform/edge-desktop-virtualization/sample-application/discrete/README.md

 ### For HostPath PVC based deployment
 Ex. for `vm1` the image path to keep VM disk image is `/opt/user-apps/vm_imgs/vm1/` as `disk.img`

-## 3. Edit Sidecar script to attach USB peripherals to Virtual Machine
+## 3. Sidecar script or Configmap to Virtual Machine

 Sidecar script or configmap is used to update the Virt-Launcher Pod's libvirt domain XML `qemucommandline` section\
 `qemucommandline` section consist of DISPLAY variable, GTK enablement settings, Monitor info and USB Peripherals which are to be passthrough to the particular VM